It’s now been 4 months since I started staying at home. The world has sure been turned upside down.

 - COVID-19 is now affecting more young people than before, That is not surprising given the people I see not wearing masks are in their 20s and 30s.
 They also tend to be the ones in the crowded bars and other settings not wearing masks.
 The under 60 die at a lower rate than the over 60.

 - Health Care Professionals (HCP) have learned a lot about treating COVID-19.
-Over use of ventilators had a negative results.
-HCP now can tell the difference between a low oxygen blood level patient that will be helped by an ventilator and those who will not.
+Overuse of ventilators had negative results.
+HCP now can tell the difference between a low oxygen blood level patient that will be helped by a ventilator and those who will not.

 - There is a lag of three to four weeks between detection of infections and deaths.
-So the next couple weeks will be interesting.
-Unfortunately, In the last six days deaths have started rising from an average of 500 a day to about 800 day.
+So the next couple of weeks will be interesting.
+Unfortunately, In the last six days, deaths have started rising from an average of 500 a day to about 800 q day.
 Check for yourself https://www.worldometers.info/coronavirus/country/us/

-In many areas ICU beds are filling up again.
-HCP are having trouble getting enough PPE and there are still not enough COVID-19 tests available.
-It’s sad to hear about friends waiting 2 to 3 days to get a test, because supplies have run out.
-Without federal leadership the states are forced into a “hunger game” to obtain PPE and Tests.
+In many areas, ICU beds are filling up again.
+HCPs are having trouble getting enough PPE and there are still not enough COVID-19 tests available.
+It’s sad to hear about friends waiting 2 to 3 days to get a test because supplies have run out.
+Without federal leadership, the states are forced into a “hunger game” to obtain PPE and Tests.
 Not a good situation.

 Many more families are going to lose loved ones.

-I better get use to this stay at home drill.
+I better get used to this stay-at-home drill.
 Can’t do foreign travel almost anywhere, less than 30 countries allow travel from the US right now.